 We trotted upstairs to her "reading room."
 Two chairs, a lot of crystals, and a few Native American feathers, where the primary decoration.

-I was in a relationship and I didn't think the girl I was with was a keeper.
+I was in a relationship and I did not think the girl I was with was a keeper.
 At the end of the rather long reading I asked her my final question.

 "So, who do you think I will end up with long term?"
 I asked.